-Finding 2021-001 Noncompliance with Local Government Budget Act
+Finding 2023-001 Noncompliance with Local Government Budget Act

-CONDITION: The special revenue fund (street and sidewalk fund) expenditures were over budget 47% or \$15,166.
+CONDITION: The general fund expenditures and other uses, were over budget 6.77% or \$44,434.
+The special revenue fund (street and sidewalk fund) revenues and other sources were under budget by 25.66% or \$67,137.

 CRITERIA: Per R.S.
-39:1311 (Local Government Budget Act), the governing authority must adopt a budget amendment if there is a 5% or greater shortage in revenue or a 5% or greater overage in expenditures if there is a 5% or greater variance in the actual fund balance at the beginning of the year.
+39:1311 (Local Government Budget Act), the governing authority must adopt a budget amendment if there is a 5% or greater shortage in revenue and other sources or a 5% or greater overage in expenditures and other uses if there is a 5% or greater variance in the actual fund balance at the beginning of the year.
 This applies to the entity's general fund and special revenue funds

-CAUSE OF CONDITION: While the Town did amend its general fund and special revenue fund budgets, expenditures and other uses were over the legal threshold of 5%.
-In addition, it appears a budget message was not prepared.
+CAUSE OF CONDITION: While the Town did amend its general fund and special revenue fund budgets, revenues and other sources and expenditures and other uses were over the legal threshold of 5%.